mattprout/projects/BerkeleyMIDS/W261/README.md

 Initial training conducted on 1% sample of the data to establish preliminary coefficients, using both L1 and L2 regularization.
 Using this method, training the full model required many fewer iterations to converge than training the sampled dataset.

-Here is the [presentation](./W261-Fall2018FinalProjectPresentation) we gave for the project.
-The public repository for the project can be found [here:](https://github.com/ksgifford/W261_Final_CTR)
+Here is the [presentation](./W261-Fall2018FinalProjectPresentation.pdf) we gave for the project.